orreryworks/orrery/specification.md

 ### 4.1 Built-in Types

-Filament provides three built-in shape types:
+Filament provides four built-in shape types:

 - `Rectangle`: A rectangular shape with customizable properties
 - `Oval`: An elliptical shape with customizable properties
 - `Component`: A UML-style component shape with a rectangular body and component icon
+- `Boundary`: A UML boundary shape consisting of a circle with a vertical line on the left, representing external actors, users, or system boundaries (content-free)

 ### 4.2 Type Definitions